 To be fair, it’s not an easy decision to make as there are many things to keep in mind.
 Don’t worry – we’ll cover everything you need to know to make the right call!

 Note that the 3840×2160 resolution is also referred to as 4K UHD (Ultra HD) or 2160p, whereas 2560×1440 also goes by QHD, WQHD (Wide Quad HD) or 1440p – it’s sometimes incorrectly referred to as ‘2K’ – but this resolution actually stands for 2048×1080.

 Before deciding which screen resolution you should go for, you need to take into account other monitor specifications, such as screen size, panel type and refresh rate as well as your budget, PC components and use case.

-Note that it’s actually pixel density (pixels per inch) that determines how sharp or dull the image quality will be, as well as how much screen real estate you will have.
+Note that it’s actually pixel density (pixels per inch) that determines how sharp or dull the image quality will be.

-With a 27″ 1440p monitor, you get 108 PPI (pixels per inch), which results in crisp details and text with plenty of screen space available and no scaling required.
+With a 27″ 1440p monitor, you get 108 PPI (pixels per inch), resulting in crisp details and text with plenty of screen space and no scaling required.

 On a 27″ 4K display, you get 163 PPI – the image is a lot sharper and there’s even more screen real estate.

 However, things like small text will be too tiny to read, forcing you to apply scaling, which will increase the size of the user interface, but also make it even sharper.

 So, on a 27″ 4K monitor, you can get everything to be the same size as on a 27″ 1440p display but with sharper text and details.